fiduswriter/simple-datatables/API.md

 ---

-### dataIndex
+### data-index
 #### type `Integer`

-All rows in the `data` array have a custom propery named `dataIndex`.
+All rows in the `data` array have a custom propery named `data-index`.
 This represents the position in the `data` array.
 It can be useful for getting the correct position of a row as the native `rowIndex` property may be either `-1` if the row isn't rendered or incorrect if you're on any other page than page 1.

 Also, in some browsers, the first row of a `tbody` element will have a `rowIndex` of `1` instead of `0` as they take the `thead` row as the first row.